Pontiac Mills

 1970 End of an Era

-Like a game of Monopoly, Pontiac Mills was not lost suddenly or swiftly, but in a long, painful, gradual decline.
 The heartbeat finally stopped in March 1970, when it officially ceased operations for good with one week’s notice to employees, and was immediately vacated.
 The heartbroken Pontiac community organized a successful campaign to get the mill added to the National Register of Historic Places in 1972.

 Children playing outside the abandoned Pontiac Mills in 1972